 While this can take months of pushing out of your comfort zone and actively fighting the will to give up, it will be encouraging to see positive changes happening in and around you.
 It will be encouraging to once again have hope and to believe in a better tomorrow.
 At times we all just need someone to be there and I hope if you ever need a friend, you can find one in me.

 I’d love to hear from you.
 Tell me in the comments:

-If you’re in or recovering from an abusive situation, what 3 practices or resources have helped you move forward?
+When healing from trauma, what 3 practices or resources have helped you?

 Your recovery may just be what someone else needs to hear to find peace today.
 I love you all. <3